-In Music, students listen to, compose and perform music from a diverse range of styles, traditions and contexts.
-They learn to read and write music in traditional and graphic forms and utilise music technology to become independent learners.
-Students integrate Responding and Making (Performing and Composing) activities, which are developed sequentially across four independent Music Units in Year 9 and 10.
+In Music, students develop practices and skills for listening to, composing and performing and responding to music.
+They explore a diverse range of styles, traditions and contexts.
+Students learn to read and write music in traditional and graphic forms and utilise music technology to become independent learners.